p-society/docs/content/Projects/GC/API Reference/Installation.md

 ## Install Redis

-Talawa-api makes use of `Redis` for caching frequently accessed data items in the primary database.
+GC-Broadcast makes use of `Redis` for caching frequently accessed data items in the primary database.
 We make use of `ioredis` to interact with the `redis-server` from within the code.
 The main Idea is the in production this will act as an in-memory cache.
 So it is recommended that you set it up locally.
-However for simplicity purposes, a section to accommodate for setting Redis up using a remote instance like Redis Cloud has been added.
-Please note that this is not recommended since the remote connection takes a considerable amount of time to be considered as a cache to improve application performance.
+However for simplicity purposes, we have added a rediscloud instance of our own in dev branch.

 ### Performance Benefits